clearclaw/18xx_1820/README.md

 the one (or neither) that you prefer.

-Note that while the total revenue of a final company with a FLOOD train can be up into the multiple $thousands, neither of the revenue charts go that high.
+Note that while the total revenue of a final company with a FLOOD train can be up into the multiple thousands, neither of the revenue charts go that high.
 Umm, sorry!

 ## Bank